nhaar/Waddle-Forever/README.md

-# Waddle Client
+# Waddle Forever

-Waddle Client is an electron client built with a localhost server emulator for Club Penguin that works out of the box, built with Node.JS in TypeScript.
+Waddle Forever is composed of a localhost server emulator for Club Penguin and an electron client with the server that can run the game out of the box, built with Node.JS in TypeScript.

-It's main goals are accessible speedrunning, accessible sandbox Club Penguin and in the future for a complete singleplayer experience and archival.
+It's main goals are accessible speedrunning, accessible sandbox Club Penguin and in the future for a complete singleplayer experience and archival of parties and events.

 > [!IMPORTANT]
-> Users, check the [download tutorial](https://github.com/nhaar/Waddle-Client/blob/main/guide/GUIDE.md)!
+> Users, check the [download tutorial](https://github.com/nhaar/Waddle-Forever/blob/main/guide/GUIDE.md)!
 It is very simple

 # Progress